AFM 241: Impact of Technology on Business

 • New roles created: AI governance and compliance, data quality oversight, AI model auditing, human-AI workflow design

-The appropriate response for aspiring accounting and finance professionals is not to resist technological change but to actively develop fluency in AI tools (understanding their capabilities and limitations) while doubling down on the uniquely human capabilities — ethical judgment, professional skepticism, communication, and complex reasoning — that remain difficult to automate.
+The appropriate response for aspiring accounting and finance professionals is not to resist technological change but to actively develop fluency in AI tools while doubling down on the uniquely human capabilities — ethical judgment, professional skepticism, communication, and complex reasoning — that remain difficult to automate.

 AI Compliance Framework